garageScript/c0d3r/README.md

 1. Run `docker build -t c0d3r .` to build the image
 2. Run `docker run --env DISCORD_TOKEN=token --env BOT_TOKEN=token c0d3r` to start a new container with the bot.
 The env variables are required.

+---
+Notes

+- The production `DISCORD_TOKEN` available to the engineering team should not be used for local development as the `c0d3` discord server will end up receiving your test messages.
+- For testing your `BOT_TOKEN` can be any value as long as the application sending the api commands has the same `Authorization` header token set `Bearer <BOT_TOKEN>`